 What does the 2-dimensional embedded representation mean from a biological point of view?
 Why 2D?
 If it is just to demonstrate clustering, maybe is worth assessing a metric for the clustering (such as intra-cluster vs extra-cluster distances).

 We explained in the Results section what the projection means, and why 2D (just for ease of visualization).
-Following the reviewer’s advice we added a metric for clustering – the silhouette score – in the new extend section on odor coding, where we discuss relaxing Weber’s Law.
+Following the reviewer’s advice we added a metric for clustering – the silhouette score – in the new extend section on odor coding, where we discuss relaxing Weber’s Law (lines 247-278).

 Adaptation of specific receptors enables maximum sensitivity of the system of given odors (well described in the article).
 It would be a good idea to describe an issue of a potential overlap in the receptors stimulated by the background and foreground odor?